-The majestic Fuji-San straddles the border between Yamanashi and Shizuoka prefectures.
-Though much of the main Fuji-related attractions are on the Yamanashi side, Shizuoka is home to the ancient Fujisan Sengen Shrine in Fujinomiya, built by the founder of the Edo Shogunate Tokugawa Ieyasu and where climbers pray for protection before making the trek up the mountain.
-You can combine a shrine visit with a trip to the nearby Shiraito falls which are said to resemble hanging threads of silk.
+The majestic Fuji-San straddles the border between Yamanashi and Shizuoka Prefecture.
+Though many of the main Fuji-related attractions are on the Yamanashi side, Shizuoka is home to the ancient Fujisan Sengen Shrine in Fujinomiya.
+It was built by the founder of the Edo Shogunate, Tokugawa Ieyasu, and is where climbers pray for protection before making the trek up the mountain.
+You can combine a shrine visit with a trip to the nearby Shiraito Falls, which are said to resemble hanging threads of silk.

-Shizuoka’s star player though is the beautiful Izu Peninsula, which is well-equipped for the crowds of tourists that descend on the numerous resorts during the holidays.
-Atami, Ito and Shimoda along the eastern coastline are the most famous, rated for their excellent beaches and hot spring facilities.
-It’s less than two hours from Tokyo via a scenic coastal train line but worth more than a day trip – you definitely won’t be short of a place to stay.
+Shizuoka is less than two hours from Tokyo via a scenic coastal train line but worth more than a day trip.
+You definitely won’t be short of a place to stay.
 Head to the Dogashima-Kaigan coast for a more remote resort experience.
 There you can walk across the water between the mainland and the rocky Sanshiro-jima islands at low tide.